rasbt/siteinterlock/docs/sources/user_guide.md

-As we can see from the previous output, HETHER suggests an energy threshold of `-0.806 kcal/mol`, which corresponds to the protein state that is indicated by an black arrow in the following hydrogen-dilution plot figure:
+As we can see from the previous output, HETHER suggests an energy threshold of `-0.806 kcal/mol`, which corresponds to the protein state that is indicated by an black arrow in the following hydrogen-bond dilution plot figure: